 This post aims to share some engaging activities and games for five-year-old children to support their overall development.

 Montessori activities support the child’s physical, cognitive, emotional, and social development through active exploration and independent learning (1).
 They are suitable for children between the ages of three and six.

 Daily chores, folding clothes, putting toys away, etc., are everyday activities centered on the concept of “learning by doing.”
 These activities aim to make a child self-sufficient by regularly exposing them to the structured use of fine and gross motor skills.

 Cooking is a creative activity involving regular use of kitchen tools, like a spoon, whisker, pestle-mortar, rolling pin, etc. that can hone your child’s fine and gross motor skills.
 Sandwiches and fruit salads are some fireless cooking recipes that a five-year-old can try.
 The best thing about this activity is the child learns about healthy cooking and healthy eating.

 Jigsaw puzzles are an entertaining and engaging activity often played sitting in one place.
 Alternatively, you can create an active puzzle by spreading the pieces on the floor in a way that your child has to move back and forth to collect the pieces.
-It will help your child stay active and boost their visuospatial skills, logical thinking, and active memory.
+It will help your child stay active and boost their visuospatial skills, logical thinking, attention, and active memory.